LovelaceAcademy/Learn/_posts/2021-08-22-introduction-to-tokens.markdown

  - Ability to bundle minting/transfer of multiple tokens in a single transaction (e.g. Token Bundles)

 Examples of blockchains with native token/asset support are Cardano, Ergo and Algorand.

+## Cardano's Native Tokens
+There are a few key points to note around Cardano's implementation of native tokens.
+ - A transaction output containing custom tokens must include a minimum amount of the principal token ADA
+ - The minimum amount of the principal token ADA is calculated using a [formula based on protocol parameters and the payload of the transaction output](https://cardano-ledger.readthedocs.io/en/latest/explanations/min-utxo.html#min-ada-value-calculation)

+This design decision prevents an attack vector involving malicious actors flooding the Cardano network with an endless stream of custom token transaction outputs containing larger payloads than principal token only transactions.